 3. Can Outsourcing Cybersecurity Make Our Organization More Resilient?

-The cybersecurity landscape has become so complex and hostile that navigating it can quickly feel like walking through a minefield, with one wrong step potentially having disastrous consequences for the entire organization and its customers and business partners.
+The cybersecurity landscape has become so complex and hostile that navigating it can quickly feel like walking through a minefield.

 By 2025, the estimated global IT outsourcing market is worth $397.6 billion.
-With 62 percent of leaders already (or planning to) outsource their cybersecurity to a managed IT services provider.
+With 62 percent of leaders already (or planning to) outsource their cybersecurity to a managed IT services provider

 Small Business Cybersecurity Cost Guide